danieljohnbyns/cyra/README.md

 ## Troubleshooting

 **No audio input:**
+- Ensure system audio dependencies are installed (see Prerequisites)
 - Check microphone device setting in `src/index.ts`
 - Run `arecord -l` to list devices
 - Verify USB device is connected and recognized
+- Test with `arecord -D plughw:X,Y test.wav` (replace X,Y with your device)

 **No audio output:**
 - Check speaker configuration